TriAxis-Games/RealtimeMeshDocumentation/_doc/start/component-structure.md

 ### URuntimeMeshProviderPassthrough

 URuntimeMeshProviderPassthrough is a base class for pass through providers.
-These work by linking one or more providers to them and doing internal logic on the returned results from the linked providers before passing the result on to the URuntimeMesh
+These work by linking one or more providers to them and doing internal logic on the returned results from the linked providers before passing the result on to the URuntimeMesh.

 ### URuntimeMeshModifier